RasPelikan/sauna-temperature/README.md

 A nodemcu and DS18B20 based temperature measure device indented for usage in a sauna.

+There is also a [blog post](http://raspelikan.blogspot.co.at/2017/08/sauna-temperature-measure-device.html) showing some pictures.

+Hint: The software reads the temperature every 10 seconds.
+If you load the site within the first 10 seconds, the result is an empty page.
+After the first 10 seconds you can click/press the shown temperature to reload the site.

 # installation

 1. flash your ESP module
 2. put ds18b20.lua to the ESP module
 3. put init.lua to the ESP module
+4. register a name for your ESP module

 # flash your ESP module